Josh Jung Player Props: Rangers vs. Royals

 Josh Jung At The Plate

-- Jung is hitting .263 with two doubles, two home runs and four walks.
+- Jung is hitting .291 with three doubles, two home runs and four walks.

-- In 70.0% of his 10 games this season, Jung has picked up at least one hit.
-He's also had three multi-hit games.
+- Jung is batting .400 during his last outings and is riding a five-game hitting streak.

-- In 10 games played this season, he has hit a homer in two of them.
+- In 14 games played this year, he has homered in two of them.

-- In three games this season, Jung has picked up an RBI, with more than one RBI once.
+- In four games this year, Jung has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.